linuxserver-archive/docker-mysql/README.md

 If you didn't set a password during installation, (see logs for warning) use mysqladmin -u root password <PASSWORD> to set one at the docker prompt...
 NOTE changing the MYSQL_ROOT_PASSWORD variable after the container has set up the initial databases has no effect.
 It is also advisable to edit the run command or template/webui after setup and remove reference to this variable.

-Find my.cnf in /config, the databases in /config/databases and the log in /config/log/myqsl
+Find my.cnf in /config, the databases in /config/databases and the log in /config/log/myqsl.

+The container also has mysqltuner included which can either be run from within the container by exec'ing in or externally by issuing `docker exec -it mysql mysqltuner`.
+It will prompt for credentials if you have set a password for root user.